classico-trad-ecletico/comparative-histories/chapter.md

 Critics were attacking this assumption decades before the comparative histories' colonialist underpinnings would even come under scrutiny.
 This tension was already latent before the end of the 19^th^ century.
-John @summerson:1963heavenly pointed out architects of the Victorian era were unique in that they questioned the legitimacy of their own style [see also @pevsner:1972architectural].
-One of these architects, John
+@summerson:1963heavenly pointed out architects of the Victorian era were unique in that they questioned the legitimacy of their own style [see also @pevsner:1972architectural].
+One of these architects,
 @ruskin:1851stones had even intuited that the mindset of the medieval builder was inaccessible to the modern architect---a core element of how critical history operates.
 This insecurity carried on through the heyday